Collected by Benjamin

 Your first minutes at Beng Mealea feel like you're stepping onto the set of an Indiana Jones movie.
 Vines and tree branches have taken over and transformed the temple into an adventurer's fantasy world.
 As I climbed through the outer wall of the...

-Phare Circus Ring Road, south of the intersection with Sok San Road, Siem Reap, Kingdom of Cambodia, Cambodia
+south of the intersection with, Ring Road, Krong Siem Reap, Cambodia

 I was delighted to come across the Phare Circus the last time I was lucky enough to visit Siem Reap.
 I've never tired of exploring the atmospheric temple complexes the region is famous for, but it’s always nice to have the option of variety.
 The...

 Better known as the Tomb Raider Temple since its starring role in the Hollywood movie of the same name, Ta Prohm has at least as much star quality as Angelina Jolie.
 Cloaked in dappled shadow and locked in the embrace of the vast root systems that...

 1 Vithei Charles de Gaulle Khum, Krong Siem Reap 17251, Cambodia

 Opened in 1932 in the historic Royal Khmer compound, this landmark hotel was the first luxury lodging in the area, catering to well-heeled adventurers intent on visiting the storied ruins of the temples at Angkor.
 Everyone from Charlie Chaplin and...

 Cambodian shadow-puppet theatre, known as Sbaek, is performed at a number of venues around Siem Reap, however, the best shows are by Cambodian Living Arts at the beautiful 18th century Wat Bo Pagoda.
 It's said that this medieval art form dates...